-Demand generation is a holistic approach of generating awareness, interest and eventually demand of an offering by strategizing the communication across all the touch points in the buyer’s journey.
+Demand generation is a holistic approach to generating awareness, interest and eventually demand for an offering by strategising the communication across all the touch points in the buyer’s journey.

-The process spans over every department which works in synergy to build awareness of the brand in the mind of the target customer, generate interest and strategize his journey from an anonymous consumer to a delighted customer.
+The process spans every department, which works in synergy to build awareness of the brand in the mind of the target customer, generate interest and strategise his journey from an anonymous consumer to a delighted customer.

 Demand generation is a psychological concept where the marketer first understands the needs of the customer, dive deep into his customer journey and places his product smartly in all of the stages.

 The increased frequency and smart product placements generate awareness and drive interest which eventually leads to liking, preference, conviction and then purchase.

 A good demand generation strategy focuses on these seven stages of the buyer’s journey-